ChrisSantosLang/redscience/docs/source/releases/games.rst

   Phase 2: No option to pass, only white unlocked

 3P-TrolleyDilemma:
-  6x1x5 stacks: first stack exclusive to black and starts with 1 white pentagon, second stack exclusive to white and starts with 2 white circles, third stack exclusive to pink and starts with 3 pink circles, fourth, fifth, and sixth stacks exclusive to
+  Played on 6x1x5 stacks: first stack exclusive to black and starts with 1 white pentagon, second stack exclusive to white and starts with 2 white circles, third stack exclusive to pink and starts with 3 pink circles, fourth, fifth, and sixth stacks exclusive to